hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

-Created a function to validate that blockperiodseconds is set to a positive integer.
+Update ConfigOptions class to validate blockperiodseconds is set to a positive integer when retrieved.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->